Services

 Concept Resonance & Unmet Needs

-Whether the concept solves a problem the weekend DIYer recognises, and whether it survives the judgement of a painter doing five rooms a week.
-Category entry triggers: what makes a consumer pick up the project at all.
-Unmet needs in DIY and DIFM segments, which rarely overlap as much as R&D assumes.
+Whether the concept solves a problem the weekend DIYer recognises, and survives a painter doing five rooms a week.
+Unmet needs in DIY and DIFM, which overlap less than R&D assumes.

 2